IT Service Vendors Shift Focus to Operational Efficiency and GenAI Investments Amid Economic Uncertainty

 Charter Communications and Comcast are also gradually gaining market share, aided by the companies not facing erosion from legacy wireline solutions to the extent of AT&T, Lumen Technologies and Verizon as well as their ability to attract SMBs via their new B2B wireless offerings.

-Join TBR Telecom Senior Analyst Steve Vachon Thursday, Oct.
-17, 2024, at 1 p.m.
-EDT/10 a.m.
-PDT for an in-depth update on the U.S. telecom B2B market.
-Key points of discussion will include TBR’s latest data on financial and go-to-market performance of leading U.S. operators that sell to enterprises as well as recent key developments that are impacting the U.S. B2B market.
+In this TBR Insights Live session, TBR Telecom Senior Analyst Steve Vachon shares an in-depth update on the U.S. telecom B2B market.
+Key points of discussion include TBR’s latest data on financial and go-to-market performance of leading U.S. operators that sell to enterprises as well as recent key developments that are impacting the U.S. B2B market.

 TBR’s U.S. enterprise operator research stream details and compares the initiatives, strategies and performances of the largest U.S. operators, including AT&T, Verizon, Lumen Technologies, Comcast, T-Mobile and Charter Communications.

-In this FREE Session on the State of the U.S. Telecom B2B Market You’ll Learn:
+In the Above TBR Insights Live Session on the State of the U.S. Telecom B2B Market You’ll Learn:

 • B2B revenue comparison of leading U.S. operators, supported by data and analysis from TBR’s most recent S. Telecom Enterprise Operator Benchmark